After Sinus Lift

 - If there is an increase in swelling in your mouth, cheek or under your eye after 3 days, let us know.

 It is our desire that your recovery be as smooth and pleasant as possible.
 Following these instructions will assist you, but if you have questions about your progress, please call the office.
-Please try to call us at Anchorage Oral and Maxillofacial Surgery Office Phone Number 907-562-9939 during office hours; however a 24-hour answering service is available for after hours contact us.
+Please try to call us at Anchorage Oral and Implant Surgery Office Phone Number 907-562-9939 during office hours; however a 24-hour answering service is available for after hours contact us.